|

 4 beats/measure; 26-34 meas/min

 Tango originated in Argentina during the eighteenth and nineteenth centuries, and of course this was the Argentine Tango, a Latin rhythm.
-It reached Paris ballrooms in 1909 and quickly became popular in England and in America prior to World War I.
+Argentine musicians brought the tango to Paris in 1909, rumors of the tango reached England in 1910, and the dance quickly became popular in England and in America prior to World War I. Interestingly, it was not Argentine dancers who popularized the tango in the USA.
+It was Vernon and Irene Castle during the 1910s, Rudolph Valentino in the '20s, Arthur Murray and Xavier Cugat in the '30s, and even Julio Iglesias in the '90s.

-However, to be blunt, the Argenitne Tango was an earthy dance and many were offended.
+Tango, Paris, 1920Originally, the Argentine Tango was an earthy dance and many were offended.
 By the 1930s the tango had undergone more changes than any other ballroom dance in order to refine it enough to be able to bring it into "proper" ballrooms.
 Walking steps were introduced to make it progress around the room.
 The music was speeded up, made more aggressive, more march-like.
-Movements became sharper, more styalized, more snappy or jerky.
+Movements became sharper, more stylized, more snappy or jerky.
 A lot of the flirtation, temptation, and passion was taken out.
-As I have quoted elsewhere, Chris & Terri Cantrell have suggested that, "The American Tango is like the beginning of a love affair, when you are both very romantic and on your best behavior.
+Chris & Terri Cantrell have suggested that, "The American Tango is like the beginning of a love affair, when you are both very romantic and on your best behavior.
 The Argentine Tango is the next stage when you are in the heat of passion and all kinds of emotions consume you.
 The International Tango is like the end of the marriage, when you are staying together for the sake of the children."

 In addition to making the steps sharp, there is no foot swivel.
-Put the foot where it should be, and then turn the body on that foot.
+Even during a "swivel," (e.g., outside swivel -- see below) put the foot where it should be, and then turn the body on that foot.
 Don't rotate the foot on the floor.
 The foot should hit the floor and stick.
 Tango is jerky but in a dramatic and even haughty way.
 Don't smile.
 Don't even look at your partner except maybe down your nose during a Right Lunge or at the end of a Spanish Drag.

 Since you have rotated a little left face, you will walk with a little right-side lead.
 Step forward on the outside of the left foot and roll to the inside edge, on the inside of the right foot and roll to the outside edge.
 The steps are a little bit crab-wise and curved a little to the left.
 The right-side lead does this.
 Walk heel to toe, skimming the floor.
 Wayne says to walk "sticky."
 Place each foot and then stop; step and stop.
 Judy Moore says to step as though you are negotiating lily pads -- step, be still, step, be still . . .
 Brent Moore says that there is much "stillness" in tango.
 There is no flow, no flight, no swiveling on the balls of the feet.